arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

 title: C'est ma vie
 ---

-No matter what I want, need, have, can, do, feel, believe, think, say, write or not: This is my life.
+No matter what I want, love, hate, need, have, can, do, choose, feel, believe, think, say, write or not: **This is my life.**

 <div>
     <p style="